Entry Requirements Galapagos & Mainland Ecuador - Travel Deals

 Mainland Ecuador Customs

-Most Galápagos visitors travel to the Galápagos archipelago by air.
-Flights generally take off from mainland Ecuador—usually from the principal cities of Quito or Guayquil—to one of the Galápagos’ two main airports: one on San Cristóbal and one on Baltra.
+Most Galápagos visitors travel to the archipelago by air.
+Flights generally take off from mainland Ecuador—usually from the principal cities of Quito or Guayaquil—to one of the Galápagos’ two main airports: one on San Cristobal and one on Baltra.

-At the airport in mainland Ecuador, Galápagos visitors are required to have bags inspected by a quarantine staff and acquire a requisite tourist Transit Control Card for a nominal fee.
+At the airport in mainland Ecuador, Galápagos visitors are required to have bags inspected by a quarantine staff and acquire a requisite tourist Transit Control Card for a nominal fee ($20 per person).
+This helps the Ecuadorian Government to monitor and track tourist traffic in the Galápagos Islands.

 The Ecuadorian Animal and Plant Health Service and the Quarantine and Inspection System of the Galápagos (SICGAL) perform the quarantine inspection as part of a coordinated effort to prevent the introduction of non-native fauna and flora to the vulnerable Galápagos ecosystem.
 Visitors are also given a declaration form to fill out as another preventative measure of Galápagos conservation.